Acrobatic Centre Of Excellence (ACE)

 - General safety rules apply and all groups will be inducted into the facility

-- Do not attempt any activity beyond your skill level
+- One person per trampoline, do not attempt any activity beyond your skill level

 The use of dryland acrobatic training facilities has been a key component to the successful development of many elite level freestyle athletes.
 Trampolines, foam pits and airbags allow athletes to fine tune the body movements required to perform inverted aerial manoeuvres without risk of serious injury.